Italy's food group Newlat sets IPO price range at 5.80-7.30 euro per share

-MILAN, Oct 8 (Reuters) - Italian food group Newlat on Tuesday set a price range for its Milan initial public offering (IPO) at 5.80-7.30 euro per share, valuing the company at up to 197 million euros before the capital increase.
+MILAN, Oct 8 (Reuters) - Italian food group Newlat on Tuesday set a price range for its Milan initial public offering (IPO) at 5.80-7.30 euros per share, valuing the company at up to 197 million euros ($216.4 million) before the capital increase.

 ((elisa.anzolin@thomsonreuters.com; 0039 0266129692; Reuters Messaging: elisa.anzolin.thomsonreuters.com@reuters.net))